esbelf/tnt-cloudcannon-astro/src/content/pages/index.md

   - _bookshop_name: title-image-block
     background_color: '#fff'
     main_text_color: "#000"
-    heading:
-      primary_text: CHOOSE 1-STOP
+    heading_content: CHOOSE 1-STOP <span class="text-[#F0806D]">CONVENIENCE</span>
-      secondary_text: CONVENIENCE
-    subheading:
-      text: >-
+    subheading_content: >-
         Gone are the days of trying to figure out and coordinate what 4 different marketing companies are doing.
-Here is the opportunity to have TNT handle everything.
+Here is the opportunity to have TNT <strong>handle everything</strong>.
 From analytics to websites to Google Ads, we are experts.
 From front desk training to geo-fencing to social media, we got it.
-Best of all, our efforts always include transparency, clarity, and accountability.
+Best of all, our efforts always include <strong>transparency</strong>, clarity, and accountability.
     image:
       src: /src/assets/images/working.png
       alt: Working Image